the-modem-distro/pinephone_modem_sdk/docs/HOWTO.md

    - Get the specific layers and dependencies to build it all
    - Initialize yocto and add the bitbake layers to the env

-6. Run make, without arguments, to see what you can build:
+6. Run `make`, without arguments, to see what you can build:
   - `everything`: Build Bootloader, System and Recovery and pack it
   - `aboot`: build the LK bootloader
   - `kernel`: Build the kernel and place a bootable image in target/